 Did you think it was English? (that would be #3).

-Above, we are enjoying daily merienda (spanish late afternoon snack), while discussing what we learned during the day.
+Above, we are enjoying daily merienda (a spanish late afternoon snack), while discussing what we learned during the day.

 Above, we are studying art history after language class (con Tony!) at the Museo des Bellas Arts.
 This exhibit included extraordinary portraits by Valencian painter, Joaquín Sorolla.

-Below are links to the spanish schools in Valencia we attended, though there are many others as well.
+Below are links to the Spanish schools in Valencia we attended, though there are many others as well.
 Most schools will even help organize housing if that is something you might need in order to enroll.
-Online courses we have used with great success are: DuoLingo, Rosetta Stone and IXL Spanish.
+Online courses we have used with great success are: Homeschool Spanish Academy, DuoLingo, Rosetta Stone and IXL Spanish.
 With so many options available, there is really no excuse… Dive in to another culture, and learn another language!

 Hispaña Language School: https://hispania-valencia.com/en/